mundra-aman/minimal-mistakes/_posts/2021-02-01-Daily-market-analysis-February-2021.md

 ## 12 Feb, 2021 Friday
+The market inched closer to record high levels but erased all its gains in the last couple of sessions amid volatility to end flat.
 Nifty formed a Doji pattern on the daily charts while forming a small bullish candle on the weekly scale.
-The market inched closer to record high levels but erased all its gains in the last couple of sessions amid volatility to end flat
 Selling pressure was in FMCG, metals and pharma stocks.
 However, banking & financials provided strong support.

 During the week we saw maximum activity in medium-sized and small-sized companies.
 Going ahead, these mid and small-size companies could hurt the market if the Nifty50 index fails to break the 15,260 levels.
 The broader markets outperformed frontliners on the weekly basis.
 The Nifty Midcap 100 and Nifty Smallcap 100 indices gained 2.18 percent and 3.85 percent